Contributors

 • Create a strong program password to stop others from gaining access to your chat history

-• Use two-factor authentication, if offered
+• Use two-factor authentication, if offered.

 Be discreet – and diligent

-• Do not disclose sensitive and personal information into the chatbot such as people’s names, birthdays, tax information, geographical addresses, etc. (If you wouldn’t want to see that information in a newspaper, don’t put it in a chatbot)
+• Do not disclose sensitive and personal information into the chatbot such as people’s names, birthdays, tax information, geographical addresses, etc. (If you wouldn’t want to see that information in a newspaper, don’t put it in a chatbot).

 Protect yourself from cybercriminals

-• Create disinformation or “data-poison” existing tools
+• Create disinformation or “data-poison” existing tools.

-• Protect your online banking, email, social media, shopping, airline miles and other accounts by making it significantly harder for someone to access your information and assets
+• Use multi-factor authentication wherever offered for online banking, email, social media, shopping, airline miles and other accounts by making it significantly harder for someone to access your information and assets.

-Keep device operating systems up-to-date
+• Keep device operating systems up-to-date to close security loopholes.

 An emerging threat: Voice deepfakes

+The generative AI tools can easily capture and replicate voices from social media, webinars, and calls.
 Cybercriminals combine so-called voice deepfakes with a target’s own profile and/or bank information in an ever-growing array of schemes.

 We can help